 Indicator(s) Possible Cause Corrective Action "MAG PICKUP" shutdown message (220) This indicates that the PCC is not sensing the mag pickup signal, or the mag pickup frequency does not correspond (in propor- tion) to the genset output frequency.
 1. The PCC may not be set for the correct generator set.
 1. Check and correct setting if necessary.
 2. Loose or damaged mag pickup wire.
-2. Inspect the wires, and repair or replace as necessary.
-3. Damaged mag pickup (MPU).
-3/4 To isolate the problem, reset the control and at tempt to start the set in idle mode.
-The harness, the engine interface board (A31), the analog board (A33) or the digital board (A32) could be bad. a.
-If the engine displays a "FAIL TO CRANK" shut down message, or if the engine starts and idles but then shuts down on a MAG PICKUP fault the MPU sender could be bad.
-Remove the MPU connectors and check for 3.5 to 15 VAC a the MPU while cranking.
+Inspect the wires, and repair or replace as nec- essary.
+CAUTION: Weari Damaged mag pickup (MPU).
+The harness, the engine interface board (A31), the analog board (A33) or the digital board (A32) could be bad.
+3/4 To isolate the problem, reset the control and attempt to start the genset in idle mode. a.
+If the engine displays a "FAIL TO CRANK" shutdown message, or if the engine starts and idles, but then shuts down on a MAG PICKUP fault, the MPU sender could be bad.
+Remove the MPU connectors and check for 3.5 to 15 VAC at the MPU while cranking.
 If no output, check for damage or debris.
 Also check for improper adjustment of the MPU.
 (Refer to Section 5.)
 If there is still no output, replace the MPU sender.
 If the MPU output is OK, install harness tool between A32 J4/P4.
 Check for MPU voltage at A32 J4-10 to 11, while cranking.
-If OK, re- place A32.
+If OK, replace A32.
 If not OK, use continuity checks to isolate to A31 or harness. b.
-If the engine starts and idles, and does not dis play a fault, then there could be a frequency mismatch problem.
-Measure generator output frequency with a digital multimeter and compare to the fre- quency on the PCC display.
+If the engine starts and idles, and does not display a fault, then there could be a frequency mismatch problem.
+Measure generator output frequency with a digital multimeter and compare to the frequency on the PCC display.
 If they do match, multiply the frequency by 30 and compare this number to the RPM on the PCC display.
-If these are not the same, the MPU sender may be bad.
-Replace the MPU sender If the multimeter and PCC frequencies do not match, there is a frequency sensing problem.
-Verify the accuracy of the PCC L1N voltage, and then refer to the analog/ digital troubleshooting procedure (Table 4-29a/b).
+If these are not the same, the MPU sender If the multimeter and PCC frequencies do not match, there is a frequency sensing problem.
+Verify the accuracy of the PCC L1N voltage, and then refer to the analog/ digital troubleshooting procedure (Table 4-30a/b).
+CAUTION: Wearin ng wrist strap, set S12 to Off and A32 S5 to Sta 4-30a/b). ndby before connecting/disconnecting harness plugs.